marklogic/flux/docs/export/export-rows.md

 ### Configuring a JDBC connection

-The `export_jdbc` command requires that you specify connection details for the database you wish to write to via JDBC.
+The `export-jdbc` command requires that you specify connection details for the database you wish to write to via JDBC.
 Connection details are specified via the following options:

 - `--jdbcUrl` is required and specifies the JDBC connection URL.